Concordium/concordium.github.io/source/testnet/references/id-accounts.rst

 ===================

-Once a user has an identity, they can use it to create a number of accounts, besides the `initial account`_ created by the identity provider upon creating the identity.
+Once a user has an identity, they can use it to create a number of accounts, besides the :ref:`glossary-initial-account` created by the identity provider upon creating the identity.
 In contrast to obtaining an identity, opening an account is an :ref:`glossary-on-chain` action and requires sending a transaction to a node participating in the Concordium network.
 The input to the transaction is a *credential* which contains a number